Rani-Kheir/mar7aba-ya-3alam/README.md

 2. :innocent:   innocent
 3. :grin:       grin

-Interesting, I couldn't escape the :'s in emojis: :neutral_face:
+Interesting, I couldn't escape the :'s in emojis: \:neutral_face\:
+[Click 'Raw' to see what I mean]

 And yikes, what's with that emoji hovering a lil' below the text like that, odd.